pawij/pawij.github.io/_pages/about.md

 This is my academic website, where you can get an idea of the type of research I do in my job as a Senior Research Fellow at [University College London](https://www.ucl.ac.uk/).

-I'm a firm believer in open-access research, so you can also find links to my pre-prints, publications and codes.
+I'm a firm believer in open access research, so you can also find links to my pre-prints, publications and codes.

 I also support equality in science as part of the UCL Computer Science Athena SWAN Committee.
 To read more about what the committee does look [here](https://www.ucl.ac.uk/computer-science/about/women-computer-science).